Frederico Lapenda: Career

-Paradigm Pictures

 In 2002, Lapenda became a filmmaker/producer at Peter Guber's Mandalay Entertainment Group and then founded Paradigm Pictures.
 He has produced four programs for Fox Files, including Russian Night Life and Amsterdam: The Red Light District.
 In addition, he produced Ultimate Fighting Around the World and Underground Fighting in California.
 His feature film credits as producer include USS Indianapolis and Rage.